signalrecruit/management_app/README.md

   ## the current test suite is INCOMPLETE AND BROKEN!!!
     * 342 examples, 134 failures, 81 pending
+    * You have to improve upon the test suite to have all 342 examples passing.

   * You can run the test suite by running either of the following command: